yours-truly-phil/SOULHub/README.md

 ##### production

-to run postgresql and soulswap in docker container
+to run postgresql and soulhub in docker container

 `$ ./mvnw spring-boot:build-image -Pproduction`